 What do I need?

 A road going car can be used for events such as Autotest, slaloms trials etc. Anything will do, but in truth something more agile can be more fun.
 So a family sized hatchback is as good a car as any.
 It needs to be reasonably sound (up to MOT standard).
-You will also need a membership of a carclub such as BDCC, a Motorsport UK Clubman licence and most importantly, enthusiasm.
+You will also need a membership of a carclub such as BDCC, a Motorsport UK RS Clubman licence (which is FREE) and most importantly, enthusiasm.

 How much does it cost?